 When should you start to demo your MVP

-Some people starting demoing their MVP when it’s still a static website (wireframes, powerpoint slides, build with a cms etc…) other prefer to have a minimum set of “working” features to present.
-Keep in mind that the sooner you get some feedback the faster you can validate or iterate on your ideas.
-So don’t be afraid to show what you’ve built, it has only positive outcomes.
-We’ve done it after a couple of weeks.
+Some people starting demoing their MVP when it’s still a static website (wireframes, powerpoint slides, build with a cms etc…).
+Others prefer to have a minimum set of “working” features to demo.
+Keep in mind that the sooner you get some feedback, the faster you can validate or iterate on your ideas.
+So don’t be afraid to show what you’ve built: it can only help you improve.
+We did it after just a couple of weeks.

-To whom should you demo your MVP
+Who should you demo your MVP to?

-- the ones you know personally (your friends, your close network etc.)
+- The ones you know personally (your friends, your close network etc.)

-- the ones you don’t know
+- The ones you don’t know

 The second danger is related to human psychology.
-By accepting a demo request people in your network are not in the position of a customer looking for a solution but more in the position of a person doing you a favor.
-Human relationships are built on favors, never forget that.
+By accepting a demo request, people in your network are not in the position of a customer looking for a solution, but more in the position of a person doing you a favor.
+Human relationships are built on favors.
+Never forget that.

 So how can you find potential customers you don’t know when you only have a MVP and no real offer?

 - Ask people in your close network if they know potential customers for you.
 They will probably be more than happy to make introductions for you (second / third degree connections are fantastic).